vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 # Introduction spring-ai-chat

-The spring-ai-chat app provides you an out-of-the-box application setup to fast start development of a Web Application for a AI Chat based on [Spring AI](https://spring.io/projects/spring-ai).
+The spring-ai-chat app provides you an out-of-the-box application setup to fast start development of a Web Application for AI Chat based on [Spring AI](https://spring.io/projects/spring-ai).

+This web application is using Spring AI to offer an interactive chat experience utilizing RAG (Retrieval Augmented Generation) to enable a user to ask questions about their own uploaded documents.

 ## Prerequisites
 In order to further develop this application the following tools needs to be setup: